nuklhd823/CMPE311_Project1/README.md

 ## Summary
   This repo houses my CMPE 311 Project 1 and a supporting video to verify the testing requirements were met.
+  Releases 1.0.0 and 1.0.1 are the same except the video formats are in .mov or .mp4

 ### Compile Steps
 1. Download and open the folder containing CMPE311_Project_1.ino